pivotalexperimental/performatron/README.markdown

         Average Reply Time: 304.7 ms
         Average Reply Rate: 9.9 reply/s

 * *Concurrency*.
 This is the maximum number of simultaneous requests that were outstanding at once.
-This number should be less than the request rate, or requests starting piling up on top of each other.
+This number should be less than the request rate, or requests started piling up on top of each other.
+* *Reply Time* in ms.  You want this to be as low as possible.
 * *Reply Rate* in req/sec.
 It should be close to the request rate, or the system is not keeping up with the load.
-* *Reply Time* in ms.  You want this to be as low as possible.

 Copyright (c) 2009 Pivotal Labs & David Stevenson, released under the MIT license